 I’m not saying they don’t have valid concerns.
 I’m only trying to say we shouldn’t ignore that there are – potentially substantial – benefits to furthering your education, even if it comes at a significant up-front cost.

-For us, taking out loans was a way to make a life-altering change to our personal capital.
+For us, taking out loans was a way to make a life-altering change to our Empower.
 One that would result in a combined annual income on the order of many multiples of what we would have otherwise earned.

 With that, I can’t in good faith pretend like the student loans we took on were a mistake.
 They weren’t.
 They were an investment.
 A great big expensive one, but an investment all the same.